Grislow/KnowledgeBase/javascript/md/es5.md

 ### Global Functions
-Functions that are called globally without specifying an object.
+Functions that are called globally without specifying a reference object.

 #### decodeURI
 Decodes escape sequences in a Uniform Resource Identifier, but ommits `,` `/` `?` `:` `@` `&` `=` `+` `$` `#`.